deta/hiring/community-docs.md

 - Basic knowledge of web development
 - Familiarity with both Python and JavaScript
 - Experience with technical writing & documentation
-- Experience interacting with many people from a variety of backgrounds and troubleshooting technical issues
+- Experience interacting with many people and troubleshooting their technical issues

 ### Here’s what we’ll give you: